 The Central Australian Aboriginal Media Association (CAAMA) completes its first project with the Utopia Women's Batik Group, called Utopia – A Picture Story.
 The 88 silk batiks are acquired by the Holmes à Court Collection in Perth.

 The CAAMA shop, based in Alice Springs, initiates a project introducing the Utopia Women's Batik Group to painting on canvas with acrylic paints.
 Among the 81 works completed is Emily Kame Kngwarreye's first canvas, Emu Woman, which instantly attracts attention.
-Demand for her work escalates at a phenomenal rate until her death, nearly eight years later.
-It is estimated that Emily produced more than 3000 works in eight years, an average of one per day.
+Demand for her work escalates at a phenomenal rate until her death, nearly 8 years later.
+It is estimated that Emily produced more than 3,000 works in 8 years, an average of one per day.

 Emily Kame Kngwarreye and Louie Pwerle are the first recipients of the CAAMA/Utopia Artists-in-Residence Project funded by the Robert Holmes à Court Foundation.
 This residency was completed at Utopia.